 I actually like the new 3D slider on the right of the screen.
 It’s symmetrical to the volume slider, like older models, but is more flush with the system and doesn’t feel so cheap.
 One minor gripe is that the New 3DS XL does not use a standard SD card so the one in your older system is useless here, instead, it comes with a 4GB microSD card and it is not accessible from the outside.
 You must unscrew the bottom plate to get to it near the battery.
 That part I don’t really care about as most people will either never need to upgrade because they buy physical games, or you will upgrade once with a 32 or 64GB card if you are a digital person.
 There is also an NFC battery in this thing for the amiibos, but everyone will use that feature.
 That’s pretty much all there is to the new hardware…well it’s actually a complete 90% overhaul but for the better.

 Let’s talk about the screens.
 They look great, while not as high resolution as you think, they work fine for 3DS games.
 For people with bigger hands, the XL size is perfect and honestly, the 3D is much easier on your eyes as it’s a bigger target.
-The 3D effect is much-improved thanks to the head tracking built into the system via IR sensor.
+The 3D effect is much-improved thanks to the head tracking built into the system via an IR sensor.
 Now it’s not flawless, it doesn’t work well when you are laying down and gets finicky in the dark if you move around too much.
-The hardware has a faster CPU, mainly doubled that of the original model, as well as double the RAM and 1GB internal memory.
+The hardware has a faster CPU, mainly doubled that of the original model, as well as double the RAM and 1GB of internal memory.
 The CPU is clocked at 268Mhz and is dual-core with one core reserved for OS operation.
 It also has 256MB of RAM and 10MB VRAM.
 You may laugh at this compared to say the Vita, but Nintendo is known to keep older hardware for cheaper prices.
 That’s not to say the New 3DS could have benefited from an entirely new chipset as seen in newer phones, which makes this the biggest downfall of the New 3DS.

 Playing games on the system using the C-Stick is weird at first.
 It doesn’t move around as it reacts to pressure.
 You just push it…mush it?
 You move your thumb around on it and the camera turns, it’s hard to explain but it works well and after an hour you forget it’s not a moveable stick.
-Playing games like Monster Hunter 4 Ultimate andResident Evil Revelations with it makes the games that much more enjoyable.
+Playing games like Monster Hunter 4 Ultimate andResident Evil Revelations with it make the games that much more enjoyable.
 The extra shoulder buttons are a little hard to get to as they aren’t contoured into the system, but rather just sit on top and are rather small.
 The other complaint is that this system does not come with a charger.
 Yeah, you heard me.
 Nintendo banked on previous 3DS owners buying this system, so you’re going to have to throw down $10 or so for a generic charger if you have never owned a 3DS before.
 Stupid move on Nintendo’s part, but there’s nothing we can do.

 With all that said the New 3DS XL is what the 3DS should have been in the beginning.
 The larger screens look crisp and bright, the battery lasts a whopping 7.5 hours (with WiFi off and power save mode on) during most games, the faster CPU will bring in better-looking games, and the entire form factor is sleek and gorgeous.